 Northern Ireland’s Democratic Unionist Party, which props up her government, is against the deal, while Jeremy Corbyn, leader of the opposition Labour Party, attacked the proposal Monday as “the worst of all worlds” that would potentially shrink the British economy by nearly 4 percent.

-But, as May warned Parliament in a spirited defense of her agreement Monday, it’s the only deal being offered, and rejecting it would subject the country “to more division and more uncertainty, with all the risks that will entail.”
+But, as May warned Parliament in a spirited defense of her agreement Monday, it’s the only deal on offer, and rejecting it would subject the country “to more division and more uncertainty, with all the risks that will entail.”

 Here are some of the potential outcomes amid the political chaos that will ensue if Parliament votes down the deal next month.